T-Mobile’s loud, outspoken John Legere is not your typical CEO

 T-Mobile CEO John Legere, a figure recognized for his long brown hair and magenta clothing, is not the typical business executive.
 In a different corporate situation, his outspoken attitude might be unwelcome.

-But the candid CEO has led the Bellevue telecom company out of a precarious last-place position to become the fast growing company it is today — one that boasts millions of new customers each year and is now the third-largest wireless carrier in the U.S.
+But the candid CEO has led the Bellevue telecom company out of a precarious last-place position to become the fast growing company it is today — one that boasts millions of new customers each year and is now the third-largest wireless carrier in the U.S. And under the proposed deal announced Sunday to merge with Sprint, Legere would serve as leader of the combined company.

 Legere, 59, joined T-Mobile in 2012 when the carrier was struggling to compete against Sprint, AT&T and Verizon.
-He began calling the company the “Un-carrier,” in an attempt to set it apart from its competitors.
+He began calling the company the “Uncarrier,” in an attempt to set it apart from its competitors.

 Most Read Business Stories